sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-29-boxofficerevenueprediction.md

 iv) Has made more movies with other production houses/actors who are strong players in the industry Such hypothesis applies to directors, top cast members as well as production companies.

-To capture this network effect elegantly we have created a social network of movies, producers, directors, top cast members and production companies.
+To capture this network effect elegantly, we have created a social network of movies, producers, directors, top cast members and production companies.
 Every movie, producer, director, actor, production company is represented as a node.
 We have an edge between a movie and a producer/director/actor/production company if they were involved in this particular movie.
 The weight of this edge is given by the voter's rating for the movie in TMDB, ie highly rated movies have heavier edges.